Garden Late Fall 2025

 Site Reversion, Missing Posts & Calendar, Mistakes, & Technical Debt

+Thinking about it afterwards, I destructively failed to pay a few cents for a droplet snapshot if I wanted to try replacing the somehow completely missing wp-config.php file with an old copy, probably would have worked.
 The long delay of the file system unification continues to cause problems keeping backups and notes organized.
-There’s also the matter of needing to learn to do WordPress installs from scratch on a nuke and pave droplet instance, WordPress haven’t updated their 1-click droplet on Digital Ocean for too long in favor of doing the more expensive Cloudways managed instances.
+I’m still learning to do WordPress installs from scratch on a nuke and pave droplet instance, WordPress haven’t updated their 1-click droplet on Digital Ocean for too long in favor of doing the more expensive Cloudways managed instances.
 The export ecosystem is a bit clunky.
 I do wonder whether the paid official WordPress tools are any more elegant than the Updraft Plus freebies.
 Sigh.